Al Jaziri Horse

 Traits

-• Desert Camouflage: The Al Jaziri has advantage on Dexterity (Stealth) checks made in sandy or desert terrains.
+• Desert Camouflage: Advantage on Dexterity (Stealth) checks in sandy or desert terrain.

-• Endurance: The Al Jaziri can travel long distances without tiring.
-It has advantage on Constitution checks related to endurance, such as forced marches.
+• Endurance: Advantage on Constitution checks related to endurance, such as forced marches.

-• Sure-Footed: The Al Jaziri has advantage on Strength and Dexterity saving throws made against effects that would knock it prone.
+• Sure-Footed: Advantage on Strength and Dexterity saving throws against effects that would knock it prone.

-• Light Burden: Due to its build, the Al Jaziri is not suited for carrying heavy loads.
-Its carrying capacity is three-quarters that of a standard riding horse.
+• Light Burden: Carrying capacity is three-quarters that of a standard riding horse.

 Actions